khalifaali/gdtree/README.md

 # gdtree
 ## Description
-Go module built to enhance readibility of `go mod graph` by printing tree-like output.
+Go module built to enhance readability of `go mod graph` by printing tree-like output.

 ## How to install
 Configure `$GOBIN` directory on the terminal.<br>